Farooq Shah

 Farooq Shah (فاروق شاہ; born on 19 October 1985) is a Pakistani former footballer, who played as a midfielder and striker.

 Club career

 Shah made his debut in the 2005–06 season of the Pakistan premier League spending most of his career in his hometown departmental club National Bank in Karachi.
 He also played at National Shaheen FC along with his departmental club.
-He was also part of the Karachi Bazigar team in the inaugural season of the Geo Super Football League.
+He was also part of the Karachi Bazigar team in the inaugural season of the Super Football League.

 He scored the initial goal of the club in the 2013–14 season, in a 1–0 victory over PIA.
 His volley goal in the 83rd minute against Army FC prevented the relegation of NBP and secured the next season.

 In 2017, his scissor kick goal against SSGC was controversially denied, as NBP failed to advance to the semifinal of the NBP President’s Cup after losing 0–1.